 You must have full color vision without color blindness.

-The length of the session would be at large 1 hour.
-Compensation is $10 card for participation in the study.
+The length of the session would be approximately 1 hour.
+Compensation is $10 e-gift card for participation in the study.

 Thank you for your consideration.
 If you agree to participate, please contact the main researcher at md313724@dal.ca for a list of potential time slots to schedule the session.